 Reading is a universal activity and certainly one of the most important skills to be able to gain new knowledge or access information.
 So, how can we organize this process in the most effective and efficient way?
 This is where speed reading comes into play, and the good news is anyone can learn how to speed read.
 It’s a powerful asset that can boost your career, increase your knowledge and improve your learning experience.

-In this tutorial I will show you how to comprehend more while getting faster.
-You can enhance your skills by understanding the powerful yet simple combination of speed reading techniques that accelerated reading has to offer.
-Each section will also provide a link to more detailed information or a review.
+This tutorial will show you how to comprehend more while improving your reading speed.
+You can easily enhance your skills by understanding the powerful combination of speed reading techniques available.
+An infographic at the end of this post will also summarize some of these core concepts.

 - Traditional offline methods (local classes, books or self-teaching)

 - Desktop software (guided)

 Try it out: This tutorial will encourage you to teach yourself and help you understand the basics.
 In each chapter you will also find additional reading and training resources that will cover speed reading techniques and programs in more detail.

 1. Hand Pacing Technique

 Hand pacing is a simple reading improvement technique allowing you to read faster while maintaining a steady level of comprehension.
 Have you ever heard of the pointer method?
 Well most of us learned it during our school days but for some reason we stopped using this technique as we grew up.

 The pointer method was developed by the creator of speed reading, Evelyn Wood.
 This method involved moving/sliding the index finger or a pointer across the page and below the sentence you are reading.
 This will increase your overall focus and speed.
 Pacing yourself is the quickest way to learn how to speed read.